 A typical Timberpeg floor system in our timber frame package is comprised of timber floor joists 4' o.c. with 2" x 8" western white spruce tongue-and-groove decking with v-joint placed down.
 Electrical wiring can be embedded into the floor joist or deck boards as needed.
 An alternative approach is to frame a conventional open floor over the top of the timber floor joist.
 This creates a cavity in which you may run electrical and mechanical ductwork.
 Timberpeg can provide TJI joists and AdvanTech subflooring, which are standard on the Homestyle(tm) Series and an option on any other Timberpeg design.

 WINDOWS, PATIO DOORS, SKYLIGHTS & ROOF WINDOWS

-Timberpeg offers several name-brand manufacturers offering the highest quality windows and doors available; Andersen, Eagle, Marvin and Integrity, by Marvin.
-Their attention to high quality manufacturing standards and outstanding field service assures you of the highest performing, maintenance free windows and doors for your new home at competitive prices.
+Timberpeg partners with several name-brand manufacturers including Andersen®, Marvin® and Pella® that offer the highest quality windows and doors available.
+With many styles and options available, their attention to high quality manufacturing standards and outstanding field service assures you of the highest performing, maintenance free windows and doors for your new home at competitive prices.

 WALL AND ROOF ENCLOSURE SYSTEMS